epage/cargo-script-mvs/0000-cargo-script.md

 Downsides to a custom extension
 - Limited support by different tools (rust-analyzer, syntax highlighting, non-LSP editor actions) as adoptin rolls out

 At this time, we do not see enough reason to use a custom extension when facing the downsides to a slow roll out.

+For Windows, a different file extension doesn't buy us all that much.
+We could have a "run" action associated with the extension when clicking on the file but the most likely action people would want is to edit, not run, and there might be concern over running code unexpectedly.
+More interesting is the commandline but we do not know of a accepted equivalent of `#!` for `cmd`.
+Generally, users just reference the interpreter (`python x.py`) or add a `x.bat` wrapper.

 While `rust-analyzer` needs to be able to distinguish regular `.rs` files from single-file packages to look up the relevant manifest to perform operations, we